fossid-ab/cicd-integration-examples/fossid-toolbox/github-actions/README.md

 ## Required Secrets

-We recommend saving the secrets for Toolbox as [Encrypted Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) then adding them to the `env` for the workflow - this is illustrated in the examples.
+We recommend saving the secrets for Toolbox as [Encrypted Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) - this is illustrated in the examples.